Electric vehicles like it or not are the future.

 Alas, Renault has no plans to bring it to SA.

-Electric vehicles require far less maintenance so manufacturers are only building very sophisticated and expensive cars and motorcycles.
+Electric vehicles require far less maintenance so manufacturers are unable to make a profit out of servicing EVs; they are only building very sophisticated and expensive cars and motorcycles.

-And secondly, unable to make a profit out of servicing EVs, motor companies are only manufacturing highly sophisticated and very expensive electric cars.
-Starting at around half a million rand for the Nissan Leaf they are far out of range for the majority of South Africans; it’s little wonder that so few are being sold.
+Starting at around half a million rand for the Nissan Leaf they are far out of range for the majority of South Africans; it is little wonder that so few are being sold.

 The Zero motorcycle again is a very fine machine with great range, incredible acceleration, but priced around R200,000, is just out of range of the average South African.